project-ai101/ai-hpc-with-cuda/README.md

 - [Matrix-Matrix Multiplication in C++ with cuTENSOR](./cutensor/matrix-matrix-multiplication.md).

 ### Distributed GPUs with MPI and NCCL
-NCCL is a distributed backend software to support multi-gpu computation.
-In this section, two examples are given.
+NCCL is a distributed backend software built over MPI to support multi-gpu computation.
+In this section, two examples on NCCL usage are given.

 - Compute Matrix-Matrix Multiplication with two GPUs on the same host.
 - Compute Matrix-Matrix Multiplication with four GPUs on two hosts.